 Fleas are one of the most famous small parasitic insects.
 Most of the harm and trouble they cause to our pets: cats and dogs, but can also be dangerous for humans, since in some cases fleas can be carriers of dangerous diseases, such as pseudotuberculosis, listeriosis, and tularemia.
 What are the habits of these little parasites?
 What does a flea look like, where does it live, how to deal with fleas?
 Read this in our article.

+What does a flea look like?
 The body length of a flea is only 1-5 mm, but sometimes females of fleas can have much larger sizes, up to 1 cm, especially after intensive feeding.
 Due to their diet, the size of their abdomen increases, and the flea increases in size.
 The largest fleas that are larger than 1 cm are parasitic on moose and deer.

 A flea’s body consists of the abdomen and head; it is covered with a strong chitinous cover.
 If you’ll look at a flea under a microscope, you’ll see how much the body of this insect is flattened from the sides.
 The evolution justifies such a flea’s body.
 Due to this, a flea can easily penetrate animal fur, bird feathers, and even the folds of human clothing.

 What color are fleas?
 A flea’s color can be reddish, yellowish, and dark brown or completely black.

 A flea does not have wings and does not know how to fly, but it jumps perfectly.
 The fleas enter the body of animals only with the help of high and distant jumps, which are carried out due to the strong push of the second and third pairs of their legs.